pixie-io/pixie-demos/README.md

 ## react-table

 Demo project to accompany the [Tables are Hard, Part 2: Building a Simple Data Table in React](https://blog.px.dev/tables-are-hard-2) blog post.
 Interactive demo: [github.io](https://pixie-io.github.io/pixie-demos/react-table).

-## http2-tracing

-Demo project to accompany the [Observing HTTP/2 Traffic is Hard, but eBPF Can Help](https://blog.px.dev/http2-tracing/) blog post.
-This is a basic example of how to trace HTTP/2 messages using eBPF uprobes.

 # Have questions?
 Need help?